 Now that most people e-file their taxes either on their own or through a tax professional, tracking a refund is a simple process.
 It is estimated 90% of people who e-file their taxes will get their refund within 21 days of acceptance of the tax return from the IRS.

-This year, the IRS is expected to start processing tax returns on January 28, but you can prepare your 2018 taxes prior to this.
+This year, the IRS is expected to start processing tax returns on January 20, but you can prepare your taxes prior to this.
 That way once the IRS begins accepting returns it will be ready.
-You can mail your tax return as soon as January 1, 2019.
-If you decide to send your tax documents to the IRS via the U.S. Mail instead of e-filing, your tax refund may be delayed from six to eight weeks.
+You can mail your tax return as soon as January first.
+If you decide to send your tax documents to the IRS via U.S. Mail instead of e-filing, your tax refund may be delayed from six to eight weeks.

-In a recent press release, the IRS stated that people who filed their 2018 tax returns with the EITC or ACTC should expect their refunds mid-to-late February at the earliest, and this assumes the following:
+In a press release, the IRS stated that people who filed their 2019 tax returns with the EITC or ACTC should expected their refunds mid-to-late February at the earliest, and this assumes the following:

-- There are no problems with the return.
+- There were no problems with the return.

 - They chose direct deposit to a bank account or debit card.